Safety Reporting

 Welcome to Fair Wind Air Charter’s Safety Management System (SMS) electronic portal.
 This site provides a means for all employees to identify and report safety, security, and operational concerns as well as meet mandatory reporting requirements for incidents, injuries and damage to equipment or facilities.
 The information supplied by employee reports is reviewed and analyzed to facilitate early detection and improved awareness of operational deficiencies and adverse trends.
 This is accomplished by identifying the root causes and determining appropriate remedial actions which are then monitored for effectiveness.
 This process promotes collaboration between employee work groups and management for the early identification of hazards and to maintain a proactive approach to a safe and secure work environment.

-• We are dedicated to establishing a confidential employee reporting system to report all hazards, accidents, incidents, and/or safety issues without fear of reprisal.
+• Maintain a confidential, non-punitive safety reporting system that allows all employees to report hazards, incidents, and unsafe conditions without fear of reprisal.

 Christopher T. Henderson